 My love of words took me through a succession of roles working in journalism, PR and communications before my passion for travel became a driving force in my decision to turn freelance.

 Now, I plan my work around my travel and have changed my business model to become fully location independent so that I never again have to choose between business and travel.
-So far I’ve put the theory into practice in both exotic and everyday locations including London, Exeter and The Wirral in the UK, Spain, Sorrento (Italy), Johannesburg and Cape Town.
+So far I’ve put the theory into practice in both exotic and everyday locations including London, Exeter and The Wirral in the UK, Spain, Italy, Serbia, Morocco, Colombia, Bali, Thailand and Cape Town.